 The Graduate Program of the Robert Day School of Economics and Finance

 The Robert Day School of Economics and Finance at Claremont McKenna College offers a one-year Master of Arts in Finance degree program.
-This unique program of study provides a premier postgraduate education in financial economics that builds on the fundamental elements of a liberal arts education.
+This unique program of study is designed to provide a premier postgraduate education in financial economics that builds on the fundamental elements of a liberal arts education as well as prerequisites similar to the undergraduate component of the Robert Day Scholars Program (Special Academic Programs for details).
+Students studying in the Master’s program are designated as Robert Day Scholars and are eligible for significant levels of fellowship support toward tuition.

-Further information on the academic and non-academic programs for graduate students may be found in the Graduate Student Resource Guide and the Graduate Student Academic Handbook.
-Contact the Robert Day School Admission Office for more information.
+Further information on the academic and non-academic programs for graduate students may be found in the Graduate Student Resource Guide and the Graduate Student Academic Handbook, available from the program website at: http://cmc.edu/mastersinfinance/gradstudentresources.php. and from the Admission Office at email@example.com.

 Learning Goals and Student Learning Outcomes of the Master of Arts in Finance Program